Andrew-Kelley/Elevator_Simulator/README.md

 The elevator has infinite capacity.
 The simulation can be run in batch mode and not interactively using input from a promt.

+I want to add more tests to the code.

 # Assumptions:
 Several assumptions are documented as comments in the code.